puppetlabs/puppet-specifications/language/resource-api/README.md

 # Runtime Environment

 The primary runtime environment for the implementation is the puppet agent, a long-running daemon process.
 The implementation can also be used in the puppet apply command, a one-shot version of the agent, or the puppet resource command, a short-lived CLI process for listing or managing a single resource type.
 Other callers who want to access the implementation will have to emulate those environments.
 In any case the registered block will be surfaced in a clean class which will be instantiated once for each transaction.
 The implementation can define any number of helper methods to support itself.
 To allow for a transaction to set up the prerequisites for an implementation, and use it immediately, the provider is instantiated as late as possible.
 A transaction will usually call `get` once, and may call set any number of times to effect change.
-The host object can be used to cache ephemeral state during execution.
+The object instance hosting the `get` and `set` methods can be used to cache ephemeral state during execution.
 The implementation should not try to cache state beyond the transaction, to avoid interfering with the agent daemon.
 In many other cases caching beyond the transaction won't help anyways, as the hosting process will only manage a single transaction.

 ## Utilities